Threefields/iot-core-azure-dm-client/docs/diagnostic-logs-management.md

 <pre>
 {
-    "response": "succeeded",
+    "errorCode": <i>errorCode</i>,
+    "errorMessage": <i>errorMessage</i>
 }
 </pre>

-Notes:

-- The delete is asynchronous.
-So, the file should be removed sometime later after the method response is received.

-  <i>ToDo: Need a better error reporting mechanism here.</i>
+- `"errorCode"`: `windows.enumDMFolders` returns 0 if successful.
+Otherwise, it returns the error code.
+- `"errorMessage"`: This will be empty if the method call suceeded.
+Otherwise, it will have the error message if available.